 After observing them for a while, he also couldn't ponder how these two work together, and why his Father took them as one of the disciples of their Clan.

-Because these days, The So Clan as the third major clan of the cultivation world will mostly accept pupils from their relatives and those who had high cultivation.
-And the Gim Clan's reputation wasn't even high at cultivation, neither does being their relative.
+Because these days, the So Clan, as the third major clan of the cultivation world, will mostly accept pupils from their relatives and those who have high cultivation.
+And the Gim Clan's reputation wasn't even high at cultivation, nor does being their relative.

 Nonetheless, So Eun still didn't get it and closed his eyes again.
 Forgetting them for a moment.
 He tried not to pay attention and sit silently on the grass.